Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 -----

-This end point allows users to create new contact or update an existing contact.
+This end point allows users to create a new contact or update an existing contact.
 Contacts are identified by their email address.
 If a contact already exists in the database it will be updated with the information supplied.

 * URL: /contacts
 * METHOD: PUT
 * CONTENT-TYPE: application-json
 * BODY: json string containing feature update information

  * {"name": "First Last", "email": "first.last@host.com", "organization": "<Optional>"}
  * name, and email are required.
 Organization is options.